VanderPloegR1/companion/Module-Development.md

 4. Install [git](https://git-scm.com/downloads).
 Git is a version control system which allows many developers to collaborate on the same project and keep track of their work.
 If you have never worked with git before it is a good idea to read some getting started with git guides now.
 5. Install libgusb headers, in debian based systems use package `libgusb-dev`
 6. Install udev headers, in debian based systems use package `libudev-dev`
+7. Install `cmake` as it is required for building nodejs modules for companion 2.0

 ### Installation on osx with homebrew